-It's hard to clearly measure them.
+It’s hard to measure them clearly.

 You can count the number of coins you have in your wallet.
 But you can’t measure how happy you are in reality.

-So our disability to define spiritual aspects of our life and our ignorance to realize the problems with capitalism leads us towards the endless pursuit of wealth
+So our disability to define spiritual aspects of our life and our ignorance to realize the problems with capitalism leads us towards the endless pursuit of wealth.

 The authors count leisure as an element of a good life.